21SINGH/expo-media-preview/README.md

 ## Features

-- Single Tap to open an image or video full-screen.
+- Single Tap to open an media full-screen.
-- Pinch to Zoom and **Drag to Pan** with smooth animations.
+- Pinch to Zoom.
-- Drag to Dismiss gesture when zoomed out.
+- Drag to Dismiss.
 - Supports Images, GIFs, and Videos out of the box.
-- Highly Customizable – adjust styling and animation durations.

 ## Installation